DividendThe official online magazine of the Carson College of Business

 Breanna Hendrickson, a senior studying hospitality business management, received the $5,000 Network of Executive Women in Hospitality (NEWH) Women Leaders in Hospitality Scholarship.
 Hendrickson was honored Nov.
 14 during the “Boutique Design Power Players: Women Leaders in Hospitality Breakfast and Panel Discussion” at the Javits Center during the Boutique Design New York trade fair/conference.
 Read more.

 In October, the Carson College took 18 students to Boeing’s Future of Flight Museum for the kickoff meeting of the WSU Boeing Mentorship Program and the Boeing Scholars Program.
 “All of the Boeing mentors are WSU alumni and very committed to helping current students prepare for their future careers,” says Suzi Billington, director of the Carson Center for Student Success.
 Eight business students were selected from a competitive application process to participate and meet with a Boeing mentor working in the student’s area of interest.
 Ten Carson students in the Boeing Scholars Program received scholarships.
-Under the direction of Marie Mayes, director of the WSU Center for Entrepreneurial Studies, Carson students will work in cross-functional teams with engineering and communication students to address real challenges facing Boeing.
+Under the direction of Marie Mayes, director of the WSU Center for Entrepreneurship, Carson students will work in cross-functional teams with engineering and communication students to address real challenges facing Boeing.
 Projects include cost modeling software, improving de-icing, and wing-tip visualization.
 In addition to the 37 Pullman Boeing mentees and scholars from business, engineering, economics, and communications, students from WSU North Puget Sound at Everett, Bremerton, Tri-Cities, and Vancouver campuses also attended the event.

 In October, Mario Reyes, finance professor, took a team of students to Seattle to practice their business analysis skills in preparation for the CFA Institute Research Challenge, an annual global competition providing university students with hands-on mentoring and intensive financial analysis training.
 Undergraduates entering the competition register Reyes’s special topic class to receive 10 hours of instruction and participate in learning journeys to Seattle finance and investment companies prior to analyzing the company assigned by the competition.
 The team chose Starbucks to practice their analysis and stock reporting.
 During the learning journey, the team visited Tom Shaw, Starbucks’ vice president for investor relations, Melanie Cantu, vice president for financial planning, and Rachel Portillo, cold coffee innovation senior brand manager, two of Reyes’s former students.
 They also visited Verus, a Seattle investment firm, to interview Jeffrey Scott, chief investment officer, who in turn introduced Carson College finance alumni Andrew Akers (’14), Eric Crowder (’12), Scott Curry (’09), Jessica Magstadt (’11), and Austin Smith (’14) to the students.
 The local competition will be held in Spokane in early spring 2017, with the winners advancing to the Americas Regional Competition April 6-7, 2017 in Seattle.
 Winners of the regional competition will advance to the global finale April 28, 2017 in Prague.